From December 2–14, we sent four Minnesota business delegates to the COP24 international climate negotiations in Katowice, Poland.

 Need more info on the significance of COPs?
 Read our overview.

-We are also supporting and providing accreditation for our long-standing partner, educator Craig Johnson with students from the School of Environmental Studies.
+We also supported and provided accreditation for two long-standing, educator Craig Johnson with students from the School of Environmental Studies.

-The UNFCCC brings together around 200 countries to continue the worldwide initiative to reduce greenhouse gas emissions.
-The challenge that lies ahead at COP24 requires further strategizing for implementing the historic Paris Agreement.
+The 24th session of the Conference of the Parties (COP24) brought together around 200 countries to continue the worldwide initiative to reduce greenhouse gas emissions.
+After two weeks of negotiations and strategizing, this COP saw the creation of the official rulebook for implementing the Paris Agreement.

-The business community is providing strong climate leadership and a presence at COP24 as a critical way to show the enduring U.S. commitment to our Paris Agreement pledge.
-We’re excited for our delegates to contribute, learn, and bring back examples of international innovation to Minnesota.
+The business community provided strong climate leadership and a presence at COP24 as a critical way to show the enduring U.S. commitment to our Paris Agreement pledge.
+Learn more of what our delegates to contributed, learned, and brought back to Minnesota through the Minnesota Reflections: Poland Climate Summit webinar.